vegaprotocol/specs/specs/0032-governance.md

 A new proposal can also specify when any changes resulting from a successful vote would start to be applied. e.g: A new proposal is created in order to create a new market with an enactment date 1 week after vote closing.
 After 3 weeks the proposal is closed (the duration of the proposal), and if there are enough votes to accept the new proposal, then the changes will be applied in the network 1 week later.

-This allows time for users to be ready for changes that may effect them financially or technically, e.g in the case the proposal is to decide to use a new version of the vega node, or something available only in a later version of the node, or a change that might increase capital requirements for positions singificantly and thus could trigger close-outs.
+This allows time for users to be ready for changes that may effect them financially or technically, e.g in the case the proposal is to decide to use a new version of the vega node, or something available only in a later version of the node, or a change that might increase capital requirements for positions significantly and thus could trigger close-outs.
 It also allows markets to be pre-approved early and launched at a chosen time in the future.

 Proposals are enacted by timestamp, earliest first, as soon as the enactment time is reached by the network (i.e. "Vega time").
 Proposals sharing the same exact enactment time are enacted in the order they were created.
 This means that in the case that two proposals change the same parameter with the same timestamp, the oldest proposal will be applied first and the newest will be applied last, overwriting the change made by the older proposal.
 There is no attempt to resolve differences between the two.